-Will Ferrell blasts “thin skinned” President Trump to the New York Times and explains what was better about Bush
+Will Ferrell Blasts “Thin Skinned” President Trump Who Can’t Take a Joke

 “I get the narcissism, because I feel like every president has an element of that, whether they hide it or not.
 But the thin skin part?
 That’s amazing.
 You’re kind of like: ‘Really?
 Can’t you just go with it?'”
 Ferrell said.

-Prior to his time in movies, Ferrell became famous as a cast member on “Saturday Night Live.”
+Prior to his time in movies, Ferrell became famous for the first time as a cast member on “Saturday Night Live.”
 President Trump has a long-standing feud with the television show.